- VOC definition

 There are some VOCs that destroy the stratospheric ozone layer, such as carbon tetrachloride.
 In addition, all VOCs, in combination with nitrogen oxides and sunlight, are ozone precursors at ground level (tropospheric ozone), which is very bad for health as it causes severe respiratory damage.
 This effect is known as photochemical smog and it is displayed as a brown-grey coloured fog in large cities that are usually sunny and have VOC and nitrogen oxide emissions.

 For these reasons, current European legislation sets out ever more restrictive limits on the emission of these compounds.
 Therefore, in industrial activities that are susceptible to generating VOC, emissions must be controlled and, when necessary, treated efficiently.
-There are several viable techniques for VOC treatment, among which the most common are:

-Gas phase advanced oxidation (GPAO): this technique consists of 4 stages.
+- Gas phase advanced oxidation (GPAO): This technique consists of 4 stages.
 In the first stage, the air to be treated is subjected to an absorption process in water and ozone.
 The soluble gases that dissolve in the water are oxidised by the ozone to CO2.
 In stage 2, ozone is added to the gases resulting from stage 1 and the mixture is irradiated with high-intensity ultraviolet light.
 The ozone is transformed into OH radicals, which are extremely reactive with the VOCs.
 The oxidation produces a particulate aerosol, which are separated in stage 3 with an electrostatic precipitator.
 The resulting air, which is free of VOCs and of odours, may be released into the atmosphere.
 Finally, in stage 4 the remaining ozone is transformed into oxygen with a catalyst.

 It is a robust technique for a great variety of VOCs, which is ideal for low flows, with a low operating cost and high energy efficiency.

-Zeolite rotor concentrator + RTO: this technique is based on the operation of a wheel with a porous material (Zeolite) in which the VOC accumulate through an adsorption process to obtain a higher concentration.
+- Zeolite rotor concentrator + RTO: This technique is based on the operation of a wheel with a porous material (Zeolite) in which the VOC accumulate through an adsorption process to obtain a higher concentration.
 The VOCs are then treated in a regenerative thermal oxidation (RTO) unit.

 It is an ideal technique for treating large air flows that contain low concentrations of VOC.